Driving From Sydney To The Hunter Valley – Tours Drive 33

 And then as you continue towards wine country, there are various cellar doors set on beautiful country properties along the way so you may begin your wine journey!
 Tourist Drive 33 officially finishes in Branxton however we have only ever used it to get to Cessnock, Mount View or Pokolbin.

-In all it adds about 30mins (without stopping) to your time to The Hunter Valley however it’s time spent on a beautiful road and with plenty to see and enjoy along the way.
-The only concern we’d add is that it can be quite a long winding road that may make some a little motion sickness (most people should be fine though).
+In all it adds about 30mins (without stopping) to your time to The Hunter Valley.
+It is, however, time spent on a beautiful road and with plenty to see and enjoy along the way.
+The only concern we’d add is that it can be quite a long winding road.
+This may give some people a little motion sickness (most should be fine though).

 And if you have taken this route and have a stopping suggestion, please, let us know!